 Thyroid function test Laboratory Testing of Thyroid Function The thyroid gland, located in the anterior neck just below the cricoid cartilage, consists of 2 lobes connected by an isthmus.
 Follicular cells in the gland produce the 2 main thyroid hormones... read more results vary depending on the phase of illness.
 Initially, serum T4 and T3 are elevated and TSH is suppressed.
 In the hypothyroid phase, these findings are reversed.
 White blood cell count and erythrocyte sedimentation rate are normal.
 Needle biopsy provides definitive diagnosis but is usually unnecessary.

 Sometimes thyroid hormone replacement

 Because silent lymphocytic thyroiditis lasts only a few months, treatment is conservative, usually requiring only a beta-blocker (eg, propranolol) during the hyperthyroid phase Beta-blockers Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
-Symptoms are many and include tachycardia, fatigue, weight loss, nervousness, and tremor... read more .
+Symptoms include palpitations, fatigue, weight loss, heat intolerance, anxiety, and tremor... read more .
 Antithyroid drugs, surgery, and radioiodine therapy are contraindicated.